-The coins of exchange in ultra high net worth (UHNW) real estate buyers these days, are privacy, discretion and security.
-Advances in technology, communications, transportation and an overall change in the style of business framework have expanded location possibilities for them at the same time.
-Ultra luxury living can be found in many places around the planet in recent years, but the ability to have unfettered time in a beautiful place with communication immediately at hand and without the complications of a high profile is the dream.
-Many of these buyers want to live simply, beautifully and under the radar but with access to the world when they desire it, something not even possible 20 years ago.
+The coins of exchange in ultra-high net worth (UHNW) real estate buyers these days, are privacy, discretion, and security.
+Advances in technology, communications, transportation, and an overall change in the style of the business framework have expanded location possibilities for them at the same time.
+Ultra-luxury living can be found in many places around the planet in recent years, but the ability to have unfettered time in a beautiful place with communication immediately at hand and without the complications of a high profile is the dream.
+Many of these buyers want to live simply, beautifully, and under the radar but with access to the world when they desire it, something not even possible 20 years ago.

 A wide variety of existing villas hang along the hillside, each elegantly designed with privacy and views in mind.
-There is also a brand new project just starting when I visited, of two bedroom villas on a hillside above the Pink Sands Club.
-Recently, there became a small number of two acre parcels available for sale scattered around the island as well.
-There are restrictions on the build out of these parcels to maintain the high level of privacy, as well as ensuring view paths, but there are so few properties spread over so much island that it seems the concept of any kind of crowding would be impossible.
+There is also a brand new project just starting when I visited, of two-bedroom villas on a hillside above the Pink Sands Club.
+Recently, there became a small number of two-acre parcels available for sale scattered around the island as well.
+There are restrictions on the build-out of these parcels to maintain a high level of privacy, as well as ensuring view paths, but there are so few properties spread over so many islands that it seems the concept of any kind of crowding would be impossible.

 If you are interested in building on the island, the Grenadines Estate office can help you with all the details.
 There is a local architect, whose work is deliciously open to the breezes and seems to enfold you in island comfort without losing sight of grace and efficiency.
 There is a seamlessness about transitions from cool calm inside to the brilliant sparkling outside which offers a small taste of daily life in heaven.